enonic/old-xp-doc/doc/developer/search/query-functions/pathMatch.rst

   pathMatch(<field>, <path>, [<minimum_elements_must_match>])

-If not given, the default mimum-must-match value will be 1.
+If not given, the default minimum-must-match value will be 1.

 Examples
 --------